ed-components/ed-components/components/ed-pb/README.md

 ## Exercice

-> Include any markdown you want, like this _quote_.
+> This is a note.
+Who'd have noted?

-1. Each numberic element list  is turned into a question.
+1. Each numeric element list  is turned into a question.

     You can provide some context.